Ascensor da Glória

 The Glória Funicular (Ascensor da Glória, popularly also known as Elevador da Glória) is a hybrid funicular-tram line in the civil parish of Santo António, in Lisbon, Portugal, operated by Carris.
 It connects the Pombaline downtown (at the Restauradores Square) with the Bairro Alto (São Pedro de Alcântara Garden).
 Along with the Elevador do Lavra and the Elevador da Bica it is one of three such funiculars in Lisbon.

 It opened in 1885, and electric-powered services were introduced in 1915.
 Two new, identical, vehicles were constructed by German engineering company Maschinenfabrik Esslingen.
 Each can carry 42 people plus the conductor.
 The system was classified as a National Monument in 2002.

 On 3 September 2025, one of the cars derailed and collided with a building, resulting in 16 deaths.
 The service was subsequently suspended.

+It is scheduled to reopen in 2029.

 Operation

 The tram system is situated in an urban area, and extends from a lower station on Avenida da Liberdade to the second station at Rua de São Pedro de Alcântara, passing through a built-up area of 19th century buildings, including the Palácio Foz and Misericórdia.
 At its mid-way point, the line crosses over a tunnel for the railway tracks entering Rossio station.

 The line slopes 17.7% (1 in 5.65), and conforms to the core principle of a true funicular, with two cars, numbered 1 & 2, permanently attached to opposite ends of a buried haulage cable, which is looped over a pulley at the upper end of the track.
 As one ascends the other descends, each acting as a counterweight to the other, the weight of the descending vehicle helping to pull the other one up.
 Unusually, though in common with the Ascensor do Lavra, traction is provided by electric motors on the vehicles, powered from a pair of trolleybus-style overhead wires at 600 V DC, through two pantographs in parallel.

 The yellow and white vehicles have sloping steel chassis, to keep their interiors horizontal.
 They have steel bodies and glass windows, with a long wooden bench down each interior side.

 They run on 900 mm tracks that are interleaved on the lower section.
 The 275 metre journey takes approximately three minutes.